 Residuaries, the ones who would take up the share in the property that is left over after the sharers have taken their part.
 Wife, Daughter, Paternal Grand father, Grand mothers on the male line, Consanguine Sister, Uterine brother etc., are Residuaries.
 Are you looking for a legal advice regarding property matters, connect with our team of expert Advocates.

-• A sole daughter inherits half of the estate.
+Sole Daughter: A sole daughter inherits half (1/2) of the estate.

-• If there is more than one daughter, they collectively inherit two-thirds of the estate.
+Multiple Daughters: If there are two or more daughters, they collectively inherit two-thirds (2/3) of the estate.

 Rights of females: Muslim does not create any distinction between the rights of men and women.
 On the death of their ancestor, nothing can prevent both girl and boy child to become the legal heirs of inheritable property.
 On the death of their ancestor, nothing can prevent both girl and boy child to become the legal heirs of inheritable property.
 However, it is generally found that the quantum of the share of a female heir is half of that of the male heirs.
 The reason behind this is that under the Muslim law a female shall upon marriage receive mehr and maintenance from her husband whereas males will have only the property of the ancestors for inheritance.
 Also, males have the duty of maintaining their wife and children.
 Widow’s right to succession: Under Muslim law, no widow is excluded from the succession.
 A childless Muslim widow is entitled to ¼ of the property of the deceased husband, after meeting his funeral and legal expenses and debts.
 However, a widow who has children or grandchildren is entitled to 1/8 of the deceased husband's property.If a Muslim man marries during an illness and subsequently dies of that medical condition without brief recovery or consummating the marriage, his widow has no right of inheritance.
 But if her ailing husband divorces her and afterwards, he dies from that illness, the widow's right to a share of inheritance continues until she remarries.